DavidKosf/GraderPlus/README.md

 #### mg_compArrIgnDim
-In our course, it occured multiple times, that a solution was wrong, because the transposition was mismatched.
-Therefore, this function compares arrays regardless of their transposition.
+This function compares arrays regardless of their transposition.
 It also accepts a variable name as input (script based only).
+By this the tasks does not need to specifiy correct transposition of vectors anymore.

 ```matlab
 mg_setTestStatus( mg_compArrIgnTrans(a, [1,2,3,4]), "The Vector is wrong" );   % Only fails the test on false() inout